Topics

 Flare

 Radiation - Wind Speed: Use 30 kmph as in API 521 sample.
-Some wrongly go for higher wind speeds, even gale speed of 150 kmph specified for flare stack structure or flare pilots to stay lift.
+Some wrongly go for higher wind speeds, even gale speed specified for flare stack structure or flare pilots to stay lift.
 High speed winds cool and reduce surface temperature - high air heat transfer coefft.
 Ref: ‘Flare Radiation Flux Eqm Temperature Chart’ in Sizing.
 At 6.3 kW/sq.m, steel surface temperature is 175°C at 30 kmph and 270°C at 0 kmph.
 Flux with 30 kmph has to double to match still air temperature.
 Higher wind speeds may flatten flame but cool surfaces.
-Gale winds, flare full blast or an operator in open - zero chance
+Gale winds AND flare full blast AND an operator in open - zero chance

 Sonic Flare: API 521 method and flame lengths are for sub-sonic pipe flares.
 There is no published or open literature correlation to estimate the length of well aerated sonic flame.
 Since flame envelope is an indication of air: HC mixture in LEL-HEL range, some estimate flame length based on dispersion calcs.
 Vendor literature shows good variation between measured and estimated lengths.
-Field feedback complains that actual radiation is higher than predicted (“Tie the engineer who predicted to a pole at the foot of the flare bridge”) due to liquid carry over.
+Field feedback suggests that actual radiation is higher than predicted (“Tie the engineer who predicted to a pole at the foot of the flare bridge”) due to liquid carry over.
 Use API/ Flaresim to check supplier recommendations.
 API predicts longer flame; flame centre closer to observer.
-In shorter sonic flames, flame centre is away from observer!
-API flux = F*Heat output/Surface of sphere of diameter D. Do not buy supplier’s suggestion that in a multi-tip sonic flare, flames far away is shielded by the flames near!
-It is radiation from hot gas cloud
+In shorter sonic flames, flame centre is away from observer.
+API flux = F*Heat output/Surface of sphere of diameter D. Do not buy supplier’s suggestion that in a multi-tip sonic flare, flames far away is shielded by the flames near.
+Radiation is from a hot gas cloud

 Blowdown: ESD isolation to limit HC inventory to 50 m³.
 BDVs based on PVgas > 100 bar. m³ or 4 m³ of LPG= inventory